 While we are happy to assist your family in securing VA and long-term care benefits, the family/resident is responsible for timely payment of all fees to Manchester.

 What isn’t included in the monthly pricing?

 Incontinence supplies, personal grooming supplies, medication, private caregivers, supplemental nutrition (Boost/Ensure), pressure pads, personal phones, linens and clothing are among the items which are not provided by Manchester.
-We are happy to assist our residents to source and procure these items, and pass the costs directly through to our residents.
+We are happy to assist our residents in sourcing and procuring these items, and pass the costs directly through to our residents.

-Each of our rooms comes equipped with a large, wall-mounted flat screen television and Spectrum basic cable.
-If a resident wishes to include additional movie channels or premium packages, the client may procure them on their own, or we will pass the cost of those services or a DVR box directly through to the client.
+Each of our rooms comes equipped with a large, wall-mounted flat screen television and basic cable.
+If a resident wishes to include additional movie channels or premium packages, the client may procure them on their own, or we arrange for service and will pass the cost of those services or a DVR box directly through to the client.

 What day of the month is rent due and how do you prefer payment to be made?